 The visual impact of Moosehead Lake embedded in the North woods is grand indeed.
 But if you want to experience and truly appreciate the ecology of this unique area, you must explore the many remote tributaries that feed into one of the largest naturally formed lakes in the US.
 How?…..with your own personal pontoon boat.
 Your private guide will help you explore areas few people will have the opportunity to visit.
 In these remote areas, you will discover the “secrets” of the North woods – aided by the trained eyes of your personal guide who can spot them like no one else.
 Your personal pontoon boat allows you to explore areas unreachable by large boats but without hours of arduous hiking.

-Four-hour (AM or PM) or eight-hour (full day) trips are available with pick up and drop off at the front door of the Lodge.
+Four-hour (AM or PM) trips are available with pick up and drop off at the front door of the Lodge.
 All equipment is provided, including waders, if necessary.
-These unique outings are available only with advance reservations from June through Mid-October.
+These unique outings are available only with advance reservations from June through first of October.

 Moonlight Canoe Trip